How to Do a Brand Audit: An Executive’s Guide

 - How does each department assess brand performance?

 - Social media analytics include likes, shares, and comments on social media posts.
-These KPIs reveal engagement levels and can be used to increase brand awareness.
+These KPIs might help you assess and increase brand awareness.

-- Website analytics include traffic sources, page bounce rates, and user behavior.
-Web analytics can measure online visibility and customer experience quality.
+- Website analytics reveal traffic sources, page bounce rates, and user behavior.
+Web analytics can also help you measure online visibility and customer experience quality.

-- Customer satisfaction scores can be used to assess your brand reputation and customer service quality.
+- Customer satisfaction scores can help you assess your brand reputation and customer service quality.

 There are two principal components in brand development: internal and external branding.
-The audit should include a review of both.
+You should include a review of both.

 Internal branding

-The internal brand also affects productivity and morale.
-Organizations with a strong internal brand are better at attracting in-demand talent.
-This gives them an advantage over competitors with higher turnover.
+The internal brand shapes how teams present the company to the public.
+It also has a dramatic effect on productivity and morale.
+Organizations with strong internal brands attract in-demand talent, giving them an advantage over competitors with high turnover.

-To find out how they feel about the brand, you can ask them questions like:
+Use employee surveys to measure how they perceive your brand.
+To find out what they think, you can ask them questions like:

 - How would you explain the company's brand promise?

-- What is the most significant value that the company offers its customers?
+- What is the most significant value the company offers its customers?

 - Can you explain the company's unique value proposition?